MichaelBlenk/DataDiamondsPrediction/README.md

-# Several Machine-Learning Projects
+# Machine-Learning Algorithms
-Labeled and Unlabeled Data
+with Labeled and Unlabeled Data with Hyperparameter Tuning and the Data-Science-Process